The survey closes at 23.59 on 4th April 2025

 As a critic of much (though not all) of past and present government education policy he is a frequent contributor to the national press (in particular to the Guardian, the Observer, the Independent, the New Statesman, the Times Educational Supplement and Schools Week).
 He treasures the epithet “an old-fashioned HMI” bestowed on him by a former chief inspector of schools who meant it as a damning criticism!

-This survey was administered by Prof Colin Richards and Frank Norris MBE using a survey system provided by a third party, SurveyMonkey.
+These surveys are administered by Prof Colin Richards and Frank Norris MBE using a survey system provided by a third party, SurveyMonkey.